sdiehl/wiwinwlh/tutorial.md

                   unJust Nothing  = error "mfix Maybe: Nothing"
 ```

-The regular do-notation can also be extended with ``-XRecursiveDo`` to accomodate recursive monadic bindings.
+The regular do-notation can also be extended with ``-XRecursiveDo`` to accommodate recursive monadic bindings.

 ~~~~ {.haskell include="src/10-advanced-monads/monadfix.hs"}
 ~~~~